-A conversion is a request you want people to complete, which includes making a purchase, clicking on an advertisement or filling out a form.
+A conversion is a request you want people to complete, which includes making a purchase, clicking on an advertisement or filling form.
 This action is valuable to your business.
 For instance, if someone comes to the website and purchase a shirt, it is considered as a conversion because they have converted from a prospect to an actual customer.

 Impressions tell the exact numbers of ads displayed to a customer, whether or not the ads are clicked or are in view, it is not taken to the account.
 In some cases, they are measured by CPM(cost per mile) here, miles represents 1,000 impressions.
 For instance, an ad having CPM of $2.50 means that the advertiser pays $2.50 every time the ads are seen 1,000 times

 Every time a user enters your web page, A times one visitor can rack up a number of different views, so businesses search for unique page view which logs the number of different users entering the site.

 Return on Investment is the revenue generated by investing money into an aspect of a company’s campaign in relation to the cost of that investment.
 In other words, how much do you invest in your marketing skills compared to how much you are getting back?
 ROI is used to compare a company’s profitability or to compare the efficiency of different investments.

 Customer Retention Rate: